 You can choose from the three different modes of transport:

-As long as you don't get a stinky driver it might be a good way to see the island.
+As long as you don’t get an inexperienced or careless driver, a motorbike taxi can be a quick and fun way to explore Koh Larn.

 Where to Stay on Koh Larn